amaitou/Born2beRoot/README.md

     - let's know first how many PEs would be within 1 GB: <br />
         `1 024 / 4 = 256` <br />
-    - multiple the above result with the size of each PV in order to give us how many PEs would be within one PV: <br />
+    - multiple the above result with the size of each PV to give us how many PEs would be within one PV: <br />
         `125 * 256 = 32 000` <br />
     - multiple the result of the above operation with 4 as we have 4 PVs: <br />
         `32 000 * 4 = 128 000` <br />